trampgeek/moodle-qtype_coderunner/README.md

         gcc -Wall -Werror -std=c99 -static src.c -lm

-    It is also possible to configure the Liu sandbox to run other languages, but it must be configured to allow any extra system calls required by those languages and also to access those parts of the file system that the language expects to access.
+    It is also possible to use the Liu sandbox to run other languages, but it must be configured to allow any extra system calls required by those languages and also to access those parts of the file system that the language expects to access.
 These are many and varied so this approach is not